Order $p$ quantum Wasserstein distances from couplings: Applications

 We note from the condition $1-\delta \leq (M/\text{diam}_d (\mathbb{P}\mathcal{H}))^{p_2-p_1}$ that this result is applicable only when $W_{p_1}^d$ is close to $\text{diam}_d (\mathbb{P}\mathcal{H})$ or when $p_2-p_1$ is small.
 Otherwise, we would require $\delta$ so large that the channels are no longer of practical use.
 Our results on random states from Sec.~\ref{section:random_states} demonstrate that this is indeed a relevant case, as for random low-rank states, $W_p^H$ and $W_p^C$ are generally high.

 Particularly in the case of complexity geometry, this shows that channel noise reduces complexity.
 These results also demonstrate the value of considering arbitrary $p$ in our construction of the $W_p^d$ distances.
 Such consideration is not possible without being able to relate Wasserstein distances of different orders to one another.
 In general, for arbitrary $p_1, p_2$, this shows that $\frac{W_{p_1}^d(\rho,\sigma)}{W_{p_2}^d(N(\rho), N(\sigma))}$ can be well considered as a measure of noise in the channel $N$.
+This is applicable, in particular, in situations where we have no knowledge of the actual structure of the noise of a channel, and so cannot determine it efficiently, but still want to gauge how noisy it is on a qualitative level.